Quadeca

-Benjamin Fernando Barajas Lasky (born October 2, 2000), better known by his stage name Quadeca (formerly QuadecaX8), is an American singer, songwriter, rapper and record producer.
-Lasky began on the Internet by uploading rap songs, music videos, comedy sketches, and video game gameplay to his YouTube channel.
+Benjamin Fernando Barajas Lasky (born October 2, 2000), better known by his stage name Quadeca, is an American singer-songwriter, record producer and rapper.
+Lasky began uploading songs and videos to his YouTube channel in the 2010s and began pursuing his musical career in the 2020s, which has since been met with critical acclaim.

-Quadeca deviated away from his YouTube career to focus on his music career, releasing four mixtapes prior to the albums Voice Memos in 2019, From Me to You in 2021, I Didn't Mean to Haunt You in 2022, and Vanisher, Horizon Scraper in 2025.
+Lasky deviated away from his YouTube career as QuadecaX8 to focus on his music career, releasing four mixtapes prior to the albums Voice Memos in 2019, From Me to You in 2021 and I Didn't Mean to Haunt You in 2022.
 The mixtape Scrapyard, released on February 16, 2024, contains features from Brakence and Kevin Abstract.
 His fourth studio album, Vanisher, Horizon Scraper, was released in July 2025, and contains features from Danny Brown, Maruja and Olēka.
+His fifth studio album, Life 1, will release on October 1, 2026.

 Early life

 Benjamin Fernando Barajas Lasky was born on October 2, 2000, in Los Angeles, California.
-His father, Mitch Lasky, is a Benchmark general partner and former entrepreneur and video game executive.
-Lasky became an avid soccer player as a child and was enthusiastic about hip hop and other forms of music, spending his free time writing songs on guitar and piano.
-He also has a younger sister named Anna who was featured in some of his earliest videos, along with an older sister, Natasha.
+His father, Mitch Lasky, is a general partner for Benchmark, and a former entrepreneur and video game executive.
+Lasky became an avid soccer player as a child and was enthusiastic about hip-hop and other forms of music, spending his free time writing songs on guitar and piano.
+His younger sister Anna featured in some of his earliest videos; he also has an older sister, Natasha.

 Lasky opened his YouTube channel on June 11, 2012, under the name QuadecaX8; his early videos were based around video game commentating and the FIFA franchise.
+In 2014, Lasky began to create rap-related content and freestyles for his YouTube channel.
+In February, he performed at a middle school talent show that went viral on YouTube.
 He was admitted to Menlo School in 2015, where he joined the soccer team.
 Lasky continued to play with his soccer team through his student years and became a tri-captain of the team.

 Career

-In 2014, Lasky began to create rap-related content and freestyles for his YouTube channel.
-In February, he performed at a middle school talent show that went viral on YouTube.